The 20 Best Horror Zombie Movies - A Countdown

 2) Dawn of the Dead (1978)

-The George A. Romero masterpiece leads thousands of lists with well-deserved reasons.
+George A. Romero zombie horror masterpiece leads thousands of lists with well-deserved reasons.
 This movie marked the necessary evolution of the genre.
 Everything that came after has this in its DNA.

 With Dawn of the Dead, it was shown that the zombie wasn't only a superficial monster that generates fear, but a medium to channel different symbolism and social commentary.

 The zombies are somehow secondary in this movie.
 The biggest fear that the protagonists in this story have is losing their comfort, amenities, and privileges.
-And, in many ways, it was the first time that a film of the genre made the audience feel the same.
+And, in many ways, it was the first time that a film of the "end of the world zombie genre" made the audience feel the same.

 And boy, that's scary.
 The first minutes of Dawn of the Dead show the uncertainty of a society that until a few minutes ago was arrogantly believed invincible.
 That paradigm destroyed and its legacy is simply impossible to quantify.